mounikpatel/movies-recommendation-system/README.md

 # Movies Recommendation System [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://GitHub.com/Naereen/)

-Recommend movies based on inputs provided by user, such as :
+Recommend movies based on inputs provided by the user, such as:

 1. Number of movies for recommendations
 2. From_year